 Causes & anatomy

 The hamstring muscles group consists of the biceps femoris, semitendinosus and semimembranosus muscles.
 These muscles are used to strongly bend the knee, and extend the hip backward.

-Inflammation or degeneration of the biceps femoris tendon at the point it inserts into the tibia (shin bone) occurs.
-This is as a result of overuse, or may also develop after a partial rupture of your tendon which has not healed properly or through overuse, particularly from accelerating and decelerating activities.
+Inflammation, or degeneration of the biceps femoris tendon at the point it inserts into the tibia (shin bone) occurs.
+This is as a result of overuse, or may also develop after a partial rupture of your tendon which has not healed properly.
 Most commonly it is the biceps femoris tendon which is involved.

 The term tendonitis is most commonly used, however usually this is not strictly accurate.
 Tendonitis refers to an acute inflammation of the tendon where in actual fact unless the injury is very recent the pain is more likely due to long-term overuse and degeneration of the tendon.
 A broader and more accurate term for this type of tendon injury is tendinosis or tendinopathy.